 Letter 443: You have reached the rank your good sense was always going to bring you -- a good sense that is both genuine and not...

-As for the ambassadors, I would love to write on their behalf, but I do not yet dare make such requests before I have received a letter from you first.
+Concerning the envoys I would most gladly write to you, but I do not yet venture upon such matters before a letter from you reaches me.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.